assemble-inc/apple-media-api/README.md

 # Apple Media API

-Apple Media acts as an abstraction for interacting with Apple's Music and Books API.
+Apple Media acts as an abstraction for interacting with Apple's Music API

 ## Installation